 Joan Jett is my hero.

 Yes, there’s her music, live performances, and wonderful attitude.
 But the main reason why I love her is that she’s self-made.
-After an enormous amount of rejections from just about everyone in the music industry, she simply rolled up her sleeves, formed her own music label, and did it all herself.
+After an enormous amount of rejections from just about everyone in the music industry, she simply rolled up her sleeves, formed her own music label, and did it all herself–grinding it out day-after-day.

 History of Finance